USAMRIID authority figure and Extinction Horizon antagonist

 Main book by book arc

 Extinction Red Line: Gibson's role in the VX-99 past makes him a key inheritor of Operation Burn Bright.
-Brett's transformation should end the program.
 Instead, Gibson interprets the failure as evidence that the project can be redirected.
 If a controllable super soldier cannot be made, he imagines a bioweapon that can kill abroad and spare American soldiers.

 Extinction Horizon: Gibson's secrecy shapes the Building 8 disaster.
 Team Ghost enters the facility with false or incomplete assumptions.
 Medford's work with VX-99 and an Ebola-based viral system becomes the Hemorrhage Virus outbreak.
 Tenor, Spinoza, and Edwards are lost or killed, and the world begins sliding into extinction.